-GO enrichment word clouds (category biological process); genes down-regulated (A) or up-regulated (B) in oogonia as compared to antheridia, genes down-regulated (C) or up-regulated (D) in zygotes as compared to oogonia.
+(A-D) GO enrichment word clouds (category biological process); genes downregulated (A) or upregulated (B) in oogonia as compared to antheridia, genes downregulated (C) or upregulated (D) in zygotes as compared to oogonia.
 Antheridia are strongly enriched with the GO category GO:0015074 "DNA integration" (A).
-349 gene models expressed in antheridia were classified in this category; of these, 324 genes were found to be overlapping with a TE to at least 50 % (supplemental file 3).
-Most of these genes were annotated as "integrase", "ribonuclease H-like", "reverse transcriptase", and "aspartyl protease" by homology-based approach, terms typical of Ty3/Gypsy pol gene composition (Havecker et al., 2004).
-Ty3/Gypsy elements represent 20 % of the C. braunii genome.
+349 gene models expressed in antheridia were classified in this category; of these, 324 genes were found to be overlapping with a TE to at least 50% (Table S4).
+Most of these genes were annotated as "integrase," "ribonuclease H-like," "reverse transcriptase," and "aspartyl protease" by homology-based approach, terms typical of Ty3/Gypsy pol gene composition (Hayecker et al., 2004).
+Ty3/Gypsy elements represent 20% of the C. braunii genome.
 These results might indicate mobilization of retrotransposons and other mobile elements during male gametogenesis.
 This could be a consequence of genome rearrangement during male gamete formation.
 One could also imagine that mobilization and integration of retrotransposons might enhance genomic diversity during sexual reproduction.